pauldlynch/SOEStatus/README.md

 - Possibility to register for notifications of server status changes;
 - Reachability checks for known SOE servers to identify network outages vs server status.

+2.0
+---

+Further changes to better support iOS 8 and the forced updates to nibs for the latest builds of Xcode.
+General refactoring to create an SOEServer class.
+Code to support local notifications for changes in server status (up/down).

 1.9.3
 -----